Revisiting Natural Gradient for Deep Networks: Natural gradient descent and Hessian-Free Optimization

 In the case of sigmoid units with cross-entropy objective ($\sigmoid$ is the sigmoid function), $\hess_{\cost \circ \lout}$ is

-If we insert this back into the Gauss-Newton approximation of the Hessian and re-write the equation in terms of $\jacob_{\out}$ instead of $\jacob_{\lout}$, we get the corresponding natural gradient metric, equation \eqref{eq:sigmoid_FIM}. $d[\mathbf{v}]$ stands for the diagonal matrix constructed from the values of the vector $\mathbf{v}$.
+If we insert this back into the Gauss-Newton approximation of the Hessian and re-write the equation in terms of $\jacob_{\out}$ instead of $\jacob_{\lout}$, we get the corresponding natural gradient metric, equation \eqref{eq:sigmoid_FIM}. $diag(\mathbf{v})$ stands for the diagonal matrix constructed from the values of the vector $\mathbf{v}$ and we make an abuse of notation, where by $\frac{1}{\mathbf{y}}$ we understand the vector obtain by applying the division element-wise (the $i$-th element of is $\frac{1}{\mathbf{y}_i}$).

 The last matching activation and error function that we consider is the softmax with cross-entropy.
 The derivation of the Gauss-Newton approximation is given in equation \eqref{eq:deriv_softmax_gn}.